Jeremiah Chapter 46

 The Ethiopians”: Were the Cushites, who were neighbors to the Egyptians, and so were the Libyans.
 Both of them it should seem were famous for handling the shield.

-These Ethiopians, Libyans, and Lydians were hired soldiers to fight in the Egyptian army.
+These Ethiopian, Libyan, and Lydian soldiers were hired to fight in the Egyptian army.
 They were what we would call today mercenaries.
 They were soldiers for hire.

 Jeremiah 46:10 “For this [is] the day of the Lord GOD of hosts, a day of vengeance, that he may avenge him of his adversaries: and the sword shall devour, and it shall be satiate and made drunk with their blood: for the Lord GOD of hosts hath a sacrifice in the north country by the river Euphrates.”